HES-Capstone-dBio/dbio-protocol/README.md

 ### Web3.Storage

-The server requires an `https://web3.storage` account to write to IPFS.
+You should have an account at https://web3.storage.
 Get an API token from Web3.Storage.
-This key must be exported it in your environment as `IPFS_API_KEY="Web3.Storage API Token Here"`.
+This will be exported it in your environment as `IPFS_API_KEY="Web3.Storage API Token Here"`.
 Web3.Storage is used as an API to submit data to IPFS.

 ## Setup